 Who also has an image based Queer Art Blog too.

-Anonymous asked: So, you're gay.
+Anonymous said: So, you're gay.
 Question: aren't you sometimes fed up with straight people?
 Not all straight people, but it's just the fact that so much of them are homophobic, it's practically impossible to tell which are and which aren't, and those who supposedly aren't still do homophobic shit like saying 'that's so gay', using 'faggot' as general insult and so on.
 Can you imagine then some teen queer tired of all this saying on the net "I'm fed up with straight people"?
 Would you accuse them of hate?

 Not at all.
 Because I know that while some straight people have been assholes to gay people, it’s not because they’re straight, it’s because they’re uneducated and hateful.
 The same goes for transphobes.

 Also yes, I would say that it’s hate because the source of homophobia is from homophobes, not every straight person.
 It’s not that difficult to say “I hate homophobic people” instead of “I hate straight people.”

 By this logic shouldnt your blog be called FuckOffCisphobia?

 Unguarded and Poorly Observed: A Response to Julie BurchillJANUARY 13, 2013 BY LEAVE A COMMENT

 It is altogether fitting that on a day when my own father yelled at me for being a feminist, and got angry at me for introducing my brother to novels by women, about women, that I should come across Julie Burchill raging against “shemales” in the Guardian.
 It was very much in the spirit of an evening where I was told to my face that I’d do more good for feminism if I’d “been a man” and not a woman; it was a day where I had to listen to a man witheringly declaim literature about “women’s stuff,” and a day where I was attacked for my anger and verve in defending our right to write and speak as women.